sabdha/ChatBot/README.md

 ## index.html and style.css
 Create an html file inside a new folder, templates/index.html.
 The HTML and CSS work as the base of this chatbot

+# Run the app.py
-Run the flask app “app.py” by running the following statement below in terminal
+Run the flask app “app.py” by running the following statement below in terminal.

+python app.py

+# Future works

+We can create personal questions and answers inside a folder along with the chatterbot corpus.
+Also there are many powerful bot development frameworks, tools, and platforms that can be used to implement smart chatbot programs.
+We can use machine learning with Python to develop a chatbot